 The Border Collie Pitbull mix is often referred to as the Borderbull or the Border Pit.
 There are many breeders that breed the Border Pit, but you are also likely to find them at a shelter if you look long enough!
 We always encourage you to adopt before you shop.
 It’s likely that you can find a Border Pit at a local Pitbull rescue, or a Border Collie rescue.

 The Borderbull is going to be very independent and can be challenging to train.
-These dogs have energy for days, so if you are going to bring one in your home, make sure you have plenty of room for them to run and plenty of time to properly train them.
+Borderbulls have energy for days.
+If you plan to bring one in your home, make sure you have plenty of room for them to run.
+You’ll also need to have plenty of time to train them.
 These pups are becoming more popular as time goes on, so let’s jump in and get a good look at this amazing mix!

 To know more about the Borderbull, we really need to know more about the parent breeds.
 As with all mixed breed dogs, they can be a mixed bag when it comes to how they turn out.
 But in most cases, your pup will likely take more after one of their parent breeds than the other.
 Below we look more in-depth at both the Pitbull and the Border Collie.